Diversity & Inclusion Patient Care Students Uncategorized

 In addition to his FQHC dentistry, Atsitty will continue in the Army Reserves, this time as a dentist rather than as a helicopter pilot or planner.
 Even with that commitment for one weekend a month and two weeks each year, he and his wife hope his first job as a dentist will allow for a more planned-out and steady existence.
 Maybe the most important difference is that now the couple, not the Army, will choose where they live with their five children and when to move, if at all.

 “I’m trying to figure out how I can serve the most people.
 And I think that’s through an FQHC because poverty hits all groups of people, not just skin color but gender, transgender, the old, the young, the documented, the undocumented.
 I think an FQHC will give me the most ability to do the most good.
 Now is it the glamorous esthetic dentistry?
 Will my work be displayed in a movie?
-No, but it’s going to allow people able the ability to eat without pain, to improve their oral health.
+No, but it’s going to allow people the ability to eat without pain, to improve their oral health.
 And that’s what I’m about as a dentist.”

 An Atsitty family portrait: Natani and wife Keri with children Cora, 8; Hyrum, 7; Eliza, 4; Andie, 2; and Cassie, 10 months.